number-25/rich_directRNA/README.md

 ```

 Each row represents a fastq file.
 Replicate refers to a technical replicate, biological replicates should be named uniquely.
 Be sure to pay attention to sample naming, in
 order to avoid duplication and file overwriting.
+The replicate field is optional, the other two are mandatory.

 The basic reference files required to run the pipeline are 1) a genome in fasta format, and 2) a transcriptome annotation in gtf format.
 It is advised that the files be gzipped, but it is fine if they are not.